Roemke/Fuzzy-Text-International/README.md

-Fuzzy Text International Student & Teacher Version
+Fuzzy Text International Student & Teacher Version, by Karsten Roemke
 ========================

-This is based on Fuzzy Text International from Jesse Hallett
+This is heavily based on Fuzzy Text International from Jesse Hallett and others

-Modifications
- - fixed bug in num2words.h (done)
- - appinfo.json version is not ok (only two numbers not three)
- - Text in German is adapted ein / eins and fuenf vor halb instead of 25 nach changed German REL text from *$1 Uhr to es ist *$1
-   advantage: line three is small in German Display - use this part for Delta (see additions)
- - changed positioning of rows
- - fixed debugging option, remember to use different appinfo.json use debug_time to avoid conflicts with the "normal time" (done)
+Bug fixes and additions to the original work (details see CHANGES)

-Additions
+Additions (optional):
- - Bluetooth state (todo)
- - Akku state (todo)
+- shows battery status
- - show delta to exact time as number  (exact - fuzzy) (todo)
+- shows delta between fuzzy and real time (real - fuzzy)
- - show minutes done / minutes left according to a time interval (todo)
+- Timetable for lessons
+- shows amount of time which has passed / left in lesson or start of next lesson
+- warns / vibrates 5 minutes before next lesson

 -----------------------------------------------------
 original README.md